William L. Shirer: Reporting the war from Berlin

 When war broke out on the Western Front in 1940, Shirer moved forward with the German troops, reporting firsthand on the German "Blitzkrieg".
 Shirer reported on the invasion of Denmark and Norway in April from Berlin and then on the invasion of the Netherlands, Luxembourg, Belgium, and France in May.
 As German armies closed in on Paris, he traveled to France with the German forces.

 Shirer reported the signing of the German armistice with France on June 22, 1940, to the American people before it had been announced by the Germans.
 His commentary from Compiègne was hailed as a masterpiece.
 On the day before the armistice was to be signed, Hitler ordered all foreign correspondents covering the German Army from Paris to move back to Berlin.
 It was Hitler's intention that the Armistice should be reported to the world by Nazi sources.
 Shirer avoided being returned to Berlin by leaving the press hotel early in the morning and hitching a ride to Compiègne with a German officer who despised Hitler.
 Once on site, Shirer was able to give an eye-witness account of that historical moment, "I am but fifty yards from [Hitler]. […] I have seen that face many times at the great moments of his life.
 But today!
 It is afire with scorn, anger, hate, revenge, triumph."
-Then he followed proceedings inside the railway car (as formerly used at signing of the 1918 armistice which Hitler intended to use to further humiliate France in addition to the recent defeat), listening to the transmission relayed to Berlin through a German army communications truck.
+Then he followed proceedings inside the railway car (as formerly used at the signing of the 1918 armistice which Hitler intended to use to further humiliate France in addition to the recent defeat), listening to the transmission relayed to Berlin through a German army communications truck.
 After the armistice was signed, Shirer was allowed to transmit his own broadcast to Berlin, but only for recording and release after the Nazi version had been disseminated.
 Shirer spent five minutes before he went on the air calling CBS radio in New York, hoping that the broadcast would get through.
 It did.
 When German engineers in Berlin heard Shirer calling New York, they assumed that he was authorized to broadcast.
 Instead of sending his report to a recording machine as ordered, they put it on the shortwave transmitter.
 When CBS heard Shirer's call, transmission was put through live, thus for six hours Shirer's report was the only news the world had of the Armistice.